ankitrajxd/myapp-config/readme.md

         - Name: Set a name for your application (e.g., myapp)
         - Repository URL: Provide the URL of your Git repository.
         - Path: Leave this blank or set it to the path of your YAML file within the repository (if applicable)
-        - Cluster: Select the appropriate Kubernetes cluster ( In this case it's local cluster)
+        - Cluster: Select the appropriate Kubernetes cluster ( In this case it's `https://kubernetes.default.svc`)

     - Click "Sync" to allow Argo CD to detect the deployment manifest and apply it to your cluster.

     - Argo CD should automatically deploy your application.
 You can verify this by: